 Dutch citizens or holders of a Dutch residence permit for a non-temporary purpose of residence (except for study) may bring their foreign partner (whether married or unmarried) to the Netherlands.

 Minor children who have maintained a family life with the parent who is a Dutch citizen or residence permit holder may also come to the Netherlands.
 Young adults (children roughly between 18-25 years) can only come to the Netherlands if they have always belonged to the family of the parent residing in the Netherlands.
-For family reunification with children aged 18 to 25 is required that they are financially dependent on the parent in the Netherlands and are not able to support themselves, they are unmarried or have a long-term relationship and do not have children themselves.
+For family reunification with children aged 18 to 25 is required that they be financially dependent on the parent in the Netherlands and not able to support themselves, they are unmarried or have a long-term relationship and do not have children themselves.

 Adopted children can also come to the Netherlands in the context of family reunification, but separate conditions apply to them.
 You can read more about this on our International Adoption page.

-mvv and residence permit
+Mvv and residence permit

-Partners that are citizens of any EU country, or Switzerland, Australia, Canada, Japan, Monaco, New Zealand, Vatican City, the United States of America or South Korea may travel to the Netherlands without a visa and submit an application for a residence permit in the Netherlands.
+Partners that are citizens of any EU country, or Switzerland, Australia, Canada, Japan, Monaco, New Zealand, Vatican City, the United States of America, or South Korea may travel to the Netherlands without a visa and submit an application for a residence permit in the Netherlands.
 Partners from other countries need a special visa: provisional residence permit (mvv).
 This visa is applied for at the same time as the residence permit.

 If the application for family reunification is approved, the foreign partner can collect the visa at the embassy or consulate in the country of origin or principal residence.
 The residence permit can be collected from the IND after arrival in the Netherlands.
-This permit is generally valid for 5 years, unless the family member in the Netherlands has a residence permit for a shorter period.
+This permit is valid for 5 years, unless the family member in the Netherlands has a residence permit for a shorter period.
 In this case, the same end date of this residence permit applies to the family members.

 Basis Civic integration exam abroad